| VALLELUNGA

 The now closed Oratorio del Signore and the 1700’s church

 of the Holy Rosary are also worthy of note.
+A fascinating overview of old rural

 life is offered at the Museo della Civiltà Contadina (museum